willayy/modularml-lib/.github/CONTRIBUTING.md

 modularml uses [Git](https://git-scm.com/) as the version control system and [GitHub](https://docs.github.com/en) as the remote repository storage.

 ## Formatting
-modularml uses Clang format with 2 spaces.
+modularml uses Clang format Google flavor with 2 spaces.

 ## Commits
 Write your commit message in the imperative: "Fix bug" and not "Fixed